nghttp2/nghttp2/_sources/tutorial-client.txt

 will tell whether the connection should be dropped or not.
 More specifically, both `nghttp2_session_want_read()` and `nghttp2_session_want_write()` return 0, we have no business in the connection.
-But since we have using bufferevent and its deferred callback option, the bufferevent output buffer may contain the pending data when the ``writecb()`` is called.
+But since we are using bufferevent and its deferred callback option, the bufferevent output buffer may contain the pending data when the ``writecb()`` is called.
 To handle this situation, we also check whether the output buffer is empty or not.
 If these